w3f/polkadot-wiki/docs/getting-started.md

 ## How does Polkadot work?

-The Polkadot network uses a sharded model where shards - called "[parachains](learn-parachains)" - in the network have unique state transition functions (STF).
+The Polkadot network uses a sharded model where shards - called "[parachains](learn-parachains)", allows transactions to be processed in parallel instead of one-by-one.
+Each parachain in the network have unique state transition functions (STF).
 Based on Polkadot's design, as long as a chain's logic can compile to Wasm and adheres to the Relay Chain API, then it can connect to the Polkadot network as a parachain.

 Polkadot has a Relay Chain acting as the main chain of the system.
 Parachains construct and propose blocks to validators on the Relay Chain, where the blocks undergo rigorous availability and validity checks before being added to the finalized chain.
 As the Relay Chain provides the security guarantees, collators don't have any security responsibilities, and thus do not require a robust incentive system.
+This is how the entire network stays up to date with the many transactions that take place.

-In order to interact with chains that want to use their own finalization process (e.g. Bitcoin), Polkadot has [bridge parachains](learn-bridges) that offer two-way compatibility.
+In order to interact with chains that want to use their own finalization process (e.g. Bitcoin), Polkadot has [bridge parachains](learn-bridges) that offer two-way compatibility, meaning that transactions can be made between different parachains.

 The Cross-Chain Messaging Protocol (XCMP) allows parachains to send messages of any type to each other.
 The shared security and validation logic of the Relay Chain provide the environment for